NRE Account stands for Non-Resident External Account and is one of the 3 forms of NRI Bank Accounts in India.

 - Loans can be extended against security of funds held in NRE Account either to the depositors or third parties.

-- Such accounts can be operated through power of attorney in favour of residents for limited purpose of withdrawal of local payments or remittances through normal banking channels to the account holder himself.
+- Such accounts can be operated through power of attorney in favor of residents for limited purpose of withdrawal of local payments or remittances through normal banking channels to the account holder himself.

 NRE Account Interest Rates